OperationCode/operationcode_old_site/README.md

 ## About

-Veteran-founded and led, Operation Code is on a mission to get more military veterans coding:
+Veteran-founded and led, Operation Code is on a mission to get more military veterans coding!
 * [OperationCode.org](http://operationcode.org) is the flagship Ruby on Rails application running this site.
 * [Source code](http://github.com/operationcode/operationcode) is available.
 * [Issue tracker](https://github.com/operationcode/operationcode/issues?q=is%3Aopen) lists outstanding issues.